 It's okay if you can't set up a workspace with an ergonomic office chair.
 Setting up a chair and table, or other flat surfaces to put on your computer or laptop is also good to try.

-Customizing a cozy workspace isn't always about fancy desk setup.
+Customizing a cozy workspace isn't always about a fancy desk setup.
 Moreover, you can customize a cozy workspace that fits your home as well.
 Use your creativity to customize your space.
 Plants or wall art, anyone?

 7. Take care of your physical health